stacksjs/ts-backups/docs/api/overview.md

 ## TypeScript Support

-ts-backups is written in TypeScript and provides full type definitions.
+backupx is written in TypeScript and provides full type definitions.
 All interfaces and types are exported for use in your TypeScript projects.

 ```ts
 // Import types for your own functions